ELPatitoLoco/ScriptedEvents-Wiki-Clone/WAITUNTIL.md

 ## Arguments
 ### Condition
 The condition to yield for.
+See [the conditions page](https://github.com/Thundermaker300/ScriptedEvents/wiki/Conditions) for more information on conditions.